Skip to main content

 AugMix combines diverse augmentation chains and pairs them with a Jensen-Shannon consistency loss.

-1. Generates multiple augmentation chains of varying severity.
+1. Generate multiple augmentation chains

-2. Mixes their outputs with random convex weights.
+2. Mix their outputs

 The result: a model that's noticeably more robust to corruptions it never saw in training (the standard ImageNet-C benchmark), and produces better-calibrated uncertainty estimates.